 The Bringing Home the World Fellowship sends U.S. minority journalists overseas to cover stories that resonate with their local communities.
 We aim to support diverse new voices and fresh perspectives on underreported global issues, and advance minority journalists’ careers.
-Applications are now open!
-Scroll below to learn more and apply by March 25, 2018.
+Apply by

 The program is founded on the belief that if you change the storyteller you change the story.
 It provides support for fellows to report in-country for up to two weeks, including costs for travel, lodging, and interpreters.

 Since the program began in 2011, fellows have produced hundreds of stories that have propelled their careers and enriched their audiences.

 The International Center for Journalists (ICFJ) brings the selected fellows to Washington, D.C., for a comprehensive orientation that includes story workshopping, safety training, multimedia storytelling, and advice on how to work with fixers/interpreters.
 We offer a mentor with knowledge of the country to be visited, who can connect fellows with sources on the ground.